99z/book-quotes/README.md

 * _The Art of Computer Programming_ by Donald Knuth
 * _Code Complete: A Practical Handbook of Software Construction, Second Edition_ by Steve McConnell
 * _Etudes for Programmers_ by Charles Weatherell
+* _The Go Programming Language_ by Alan Donovan & Brian Kernighan

 ### Software design